Parker-Isaacson/Render.md/README.md

 - Less strictness on the amount of spaces preceeding an element
 - Switch to regex searching
 - Tabular left, center, and right aligning, along with being able to determine alignment per column.
+- Have footnotes send you to the actual footnote and not just do nothing.

 ## Adjustments